-Reach out to Eureka College's admissions department for any important information, including application fees.
+Reach out to Eureka College's admissions department for more information on applying.

-Students who apply to Eureka College for fall semester should hear back from Eureka College by June 1.
+Students who submit their applications to Eureka College for fall semester should anticipate a decision by June 1.

 Here is an overiew of some of Eureka College's admissions stats.